THE 2023 LAVENDER YOU PICK SEASON IS OVER

 We have about 3200 lavender plants with roughly 1.2 million lavender stems!
 The fields are amazing and the views from our hilltop farm are spectacular.
 Come enjoy a walk amongst the flowers and cut some lavender to take home with you.
 This is a great destination event with a beautiful drive.

 Bring your own clippers or borrow a set of ours and head into the fields on a search for the perfect stems.
-You’ll get to cut flowers from all over the fields and take home about 400 stems which is enough to make a big beautiful fresh bouquet to display in a vase.
-Later you can divide the stems into smaller bunches that can be dried and enjoyed for a long time to come.
+You’ll get to cut flowers from all over the fields and take home enough lavender to make a big beautiful fresh bouquet to display in a vase.
+Later you can dry your lavender and enjoy it for a long time to come.
 Additional bunches may be purchased separately.

 • Additional lavender bunches may be purchased.